johanv/papapa/README.md

 But it is also possible that this project will just die.

+mockup.html contains a sort of mockup.
+The real app will be in index.html.

 This project is released under the GNU Affero General Public License http://www.gnu.org/licenses/agpl-3.0.html